Some Unofficial Advice From

 Will I be the only minority?
 It may depend on how you define “minority.”
 The Committee on the Status of Minority Groups in the Economics Profession works on this issue.

 How economists are like professional athletes: The market for big shot researchers has some characteristics of a “superstar” labor market.
 There is considerable faculty turnover at research universities, because the top faculty members are free agents who can be lured away by other schools looking to move up the food chain.
 The hazard for graduate students is that the person you hoped would be your advisor may be gone by the time you get to the dissertation stage.
 This happened to me: I arrived at Virginia just as the top macroeconomist and international economist were decamping for Boston University, and one of my favorite professors later left for the Federal Reserve Board.
-A couple of my classmates decided to go elsewhere, but I stuck around and the university managed to hire some new people, one of whom became my advisor.
+A couple of my classmates decided to go elsewhere, but I stuck around and the university managed to hire some new people, one of whom became one of my advisors.
 Unfortunately, there’s no certain way to avoid this risk.
 If you have a potential advisor in mind when you’re deciding where to go, it would be a good idea to ask about her/him when you visit, so you’ll be aware if its known they’re likely to leave (for the most part, economists are surprisingly open and honest about stuff like this – academics don’t need to be secretive the way people in “real jobs” often do).

 I know you’re too polite to ask: There is considerable variance in starting salaries for PhD economists.
 At the low end, some colleges start in the neighborhood of $50,000 per year.
 The top end of the salary range for new PhDs is rumored to be around $125,000 these days and I would guess the median is $80,000-ish.
 You’ll be paid more than a high school teacher, but not as much as a lawyer.
 Of course, as intellectuals, we don’t really care about money anyway.
 Ahem.